By Peter Mosiondz, Jr. for CoinWeek …..

 - The high points of nickel coins turn a dark gray.

-- The high points of silver coins turn dull gray.
+- The high points of silver coins turn a dull gray.

 - The high points of gold coins turn dull or dark gold.

 Wear on the high points will almost always feature this discoloration.
-Additionally, mint luster will be interrupted on a coin that has wear, friction or rub.
+Additionally, the mint luster will be interrupted on a coin that has wear, friction, or rub.
 This is not the situation with Mint State coins.
 They will always feature uninterrupted mint luster.

 The experienced numismatist takes ample time to properly evaluate all coins very closely during the buying process.
 To parody the saying “Haste makes waste”, I would say that “Haste makes waste… of your pocketbook”.